electron/electron/docs/tutorial/web-embeds.md

 WebViews are a custom element (`<webview>`) that will only work inside Electron.
 They are implemented as an "out-of-process iframe".
 This means that all communication with the `<webview>` is done asynchronously using IPC.
 The `<webview>` element has many custom methods and events, similar to `webContents`, that allow you much greater control over the contents.

-Compared to an `<iframe>`, `<webview>` tend to be slightly slower but offer much greater control in loading and communicating with the third party content and handling various events.
+Compared to an `<iframe>`, `<webview>` tends to be slightly slower but offers much greater control in loading and communicating with the third party content and handling various events.

 ## BrowserViews